ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Top 10 UI Libraries for React Native in 2026 (That Won’t Be Deprecated by Tuesday) - <a href="https://javascript.plainenglish.io/top-10-ui-libraries-for-react-native-in-2026-that-wont-be-deprecated-by-tuesday-fc87bc0612aa?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AI Won’t Replace Software Engineers — Here’s Why (From Someone Who Uses AI for 99% of Coding) - <a href="https://medium.com/@nanakwabenaaboraah/ai-wont-replace-software-engineers-here-s-why-from-someone-who-uses-ai-for-99-of-coding-ca694e6acf68?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nesan`**
+✍️ **posted by `Nana Aboraah`**

-<blockquote>A senior engineer’s guide to looking like a wizard while letting other people write the CSS. 🧙‍♂️
+<blockquote>If you’ve been wondering whether AI will make software engineers obsolete, you’re not alone.
+As someone who now uses AI to write…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Next js Security Issue: How to Fix React Server Components CVE 2025 55182 - <a href="https://medium.com/@jigsz6391/next-js-security-issue-how-to-fix-react-server-components-cve-2025-55182-dad305cf61b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Future of ReactJS & Next.js in 2026 — My Thoughts as a Frontend Developer - <a href="https://medium.com/@theasifimam/the-future-of-reactjs-next-js-in-2026-my-thoughts-as-a-frontend-developer-3ed682796116?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `debug_senpai`**
+✍️ **posted by `Asif Imam`**

-<blockquote>A few days ago, I was checking my email like usual and saw a message from Vercel.
+<blockquote>As someone who has spent the last few years building complex UIs, scaling social media features, handling real-time systems, and…
 Continue reading on Medium »</blockquote>

 <h3>3.
-The 10KB Next.js App: Extreme Bundle Optimization Techniques - <a href="https://medium.com/better-dev-nextjs-react/the-10kb-next-js-app-extreme-bundle-optimization-techniques-d8047c482aea?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an Analytics Dashboard Frontend: Decisions, Challenges, and Takeaways - <a href="https://levelup.gitconnected.com/building-an-analytics-dashboard-frontend-decisions-challenges-and-takeaways-88561db9043f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Souvik Paul`**

-<blockquote>Why thinking differently about Server Components is the real key to sub-80KB Next.js bundles.
+<blockquote>Building an analytics dashboard is one of those tasks that appears straightforward on the surface — until you start implementing it…
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>4.
-Livewire, Vue, or React for Laravel?
-Stop Overthinking and Choose! - <a href="https://medium.com/@foretoldfatima/laravel-livewire-vs-vue-js-vs-react-the-2025-developers-guide-8b3d25c6f36c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Security Vulnerability in React Server Components (RSC) - <a href="https://medium.com/@rutujasahare2018/critical-security-vulnerability-in-react-server-components-rsc-1a0c31c295fd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Foretold Fatima`**
+✍️ **posted by `Rutuja Sahare`**

-<blockquote>A practical, senior-engineer breakdown of which Laravel frontend stack actually fits your project
+<blockquote>React Server Components (RSC) have transformed how modern React and Next.js applications are built — enabling server-first data loading…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Easiest Way to Handle Production Errors in Next.js App Router - <a href="https://medium.com/@markkaave/the-easiest-way-to-handle-production-errors-in-next-js-app-router-3e9149a1444c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Avoid Unnecessary Re-Renders in React with React.memo and useCallback - <a href="https://medium.com/@ardhiyan15/avoid-unnecessary-re-renders-in-react-with-react-memo-and-usecallback-97e0296908e2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Markkaave`**
+✍️ **posted by `Ardiyan Agus Prayoga`**

-<blockquote>Next.js 14/15 is great, but handling production errors in the App Router can be tricky.
-You usually have two options:
+<blockquote>When people talk about “performance optimization in React” two hooks almost always show up in the conversation: React.memo and useCallback…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Qleaner: A Smarter Way to Keep Your React Codebase Clean, Fast, and Maintainable - <a href="https://medium.com/@trevismurithi/qleaner-a-smarter-way-to-keep-your-react-codebase-clean-fast-and-maintainable-f51361a3213d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Trevismurithi`**

-<blockquote>Modern React projects grow fast — sometimes too fast.
-Continue reading on Medium »</blockquote>

-<h3>7.
-I Built React Apps for 7 Years — These 12 “Best Practices” Actually Made My Code Worse - <a href="https://medium.com/@lucky292908/i-built-react-apps-for-7-years-these-12-best-practices-actually-made-my-code-worse-820fe24f7d6b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Suspense Waterfalls: A Visual Debugging Guide with Solutions - <a href="https://medium.com/better-dev-nextjs-react/react-suspense-waterfalls-a-visual-debugging-guide-with-solutions-d8695c11cabe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lucky`**

-<blockquote>For seven years, I followed every so-called “React best practice” like it was scripture.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Which Skills Matter Most When You Hire Front-End Developer? - <a href="https://medium.com/@jhonsonsannie/which-skills-matter-most-when-you-hire-front-end-developer-54f16821f9b4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jhonsonsannie`**
+✍️ **posted by `Melvin Prince`**

-<blockquote>Hire front end Developers skills from core to frameworks, UX, and performance drive scalable, fast, and user-friendly digital products.
+<blockquote>How to spot the “staircase” pattern in your Network tab and cut load times by 50% using parallel fetching and Server Components.
-Continue reading on Medium »</blockquote>
+Continue reading on Better Dev — NextJs/React »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Build a Trip Planner in a Weekend: Rapid App Development with Claude, ClaudeCode, and V0.dev - <a href="https://medium.com/@leechanchai/build-a-trip-planner-in-a-weekend-rapid-app-development-with-claude-claudecode-and-v0-dev-aa5080570c5d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Critical Flaw: Unsafe Deserialization Vulnerability in Next.js (CVE-2025–29927) - <a href="https://medium.com/@mintoumbacaleb/critical-flaw-unsafe-deserialization-vulnerability-in-next-js-cve-2025-29927-8bbdcbfab73a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chanchai Lee`**
+✍️ **posted by `Mintoumba caleb`**

-<blockquote>How I used Claude for requirements, v0.dev for UI blueprints, and Claude Code for implementation — with $0 infrastructure costs
+<blockquote>The security of our web applications is a constant concern.
+Recently, a critical security flaw was discovered affecting Next.js and, by…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How to Build Electron App from Next.js without using Nextron - <a href="https://medium.com/@pranavshastri50/how-to-build-electron-app-from-next-js-without-using-nextron-e6912814eb8a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Mental Shift: Unlearning Next.js 12 to Master the App Router - <a href="https://medium.com/javascript-render/the-mental-shift-unlearning-next-js-12-to-master-the-app-router-5c1e0def88e2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pranav Shastri`**
+✍️ **posted by `Gerardo Perrucci`**

-<blockquote>Hey Developer Folks…I am a business focused Engineer.
-I am building Zepbill SaaS Solution for Billing, Accounting & Business Management.
+<blockquote>This is a condensed version of my original article published on my blog:
-Continue reading on Medium »</blockquote>
+ “The Mental Shift: Unlearning Next.js 12 to Master the App… Continue reading on Javascript & Render »</blockquote>

 <h3>3.
-React 19 & Next.js Hit by CVSS 10.0 RCE: Patch Now - <a href="https://medium.com/@mehdibafdil/react-19-next-js-hit-by-cvss-10-0-rce-patch-now-60f57c517c28?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I built an app that merely manages PyQs (but there’s a twist!) - <a href="https://medium.com/@invincibleinventor/how-i-built-an-app-that-merely-manages-pyqs-but-theres-a-twist-1b10a02f8335?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mehdi BAFDIL`**
+✍️ **posted by `Invincibleinventor`**

-<blockquote>This isn’t another routine security update you can schedule for next sprint.
-On December 3, 2025, the React team disclosed CVE-2025–55182…
+<blockquote>It’s been quite some time since I last posted something (Infact, if you are new, this would appear as my first post since I cleared…
 Continue reading on Medium »</blockquote>

 <h3>4.
-How to Add Google reCAPTCHA v3 to Next.js Forms (A Simple Step-by-Step Guide) - <a href="https://meetpan1048.medium.com/how-to-add-google-recaptcha-v3-to-next-js-forms-a-simple-step-by-step-guide-468af1241688?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js RSC Security Issue Explained (CVE-2025–66478) - <a href="https://medium.com/@arptechlabs/next-js-rsc-security-issue-explained-cve-2025-66478-5222cfd2c742?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `arptechlabs`**

-<blockquote>The first time I shipped a form in a fresh Next.js project, I naïvely assumed everything was fine.
- A few days later, my inbox looked like…
+<blockquote>And How to Permanently Fix It Before Your Deployment Breaks
 Continue reading on Medium »</blockquote>

 <h3>5.
+From Form Fumble to Sales Slam-Dunk: Building a Lead-Capturing Beast with Next.js - <a href="https://kevinkiarie7.medium.com/from-form-fumble-to-sales-slam-dunk-building-a-lead-capturing-beast-with-next-js-5bb9c6215344?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kevin Kiarie`**

+<blockquote>Hey there, fellow code wranglers and sales hustlers!
+Picture this: It’s a Tuesday afternoon, your inbox is drier than a desert TED Talk…
+Continue reading on Medium »</blockquote>

-How to Create APIs in Next.js — Backend, MongoDB & Contact API (Part 5B) - <a href="https://javascript.plainenglish.io/how-to-create-apis-in-next-js-backend-mongodb-contact-api-part-5b-0452ecdf076e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Authentication in Next.js with NextAuth — Part 6A (Frontend + UI) - <a href="https://javascript.plainenglish.io/authentication-in-next-js-with-nextauth-part-6a-frontend-ui-68248ecb9767?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `NextCodeTech`**

-<blockquote>From dummy UI to real backend power — today we make your app truly full-stack.
+<blockquote>From login buttons to real sessions — today we build the UI and wire the session flow.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
-Next js Security Issue: How to Fix React Server Components CVE 2025 55182 - <a href="https://medium.com/@jigsz6391/next-js-security-issue-how-to-fix-react-server-components-cve-2025-55182-dad305cf61b9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `debug_senpai`**

-<blockquote>A few days ago, I was checking my email like usual and saw a message from Vercel.
-Continue reading on Medium »</blockquote>

 <h3>7.
-How My “Perfectly Safe” Next.js App Was Hacked: A Real-World Analysis of CVE-2025–55182 - <a href="https://medium.com/@mrckiranoglu/how-my-perfectly-safe-next-js-app-was-hacked-a-real-world-analysis-of-cve-2025-55182-d35abd8d69b1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Developed a Fast, SEO-Optimized Blog Using Next.js (App Router) & Sanity (Headless CMS) - <a href="https://jeyaprabakar.medium.com/how-i-developed-a-fast-seo-optimized-blog-using-next-js-app-router-sanity-headless-cms-823053100e0b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meriç Kıranoğlu`**
+✍️ **posted by `Jeyaprabakar Elancheliyan`**

-<blockquote>I followed every security best practice.
-I still got compromised.
+<blockquote>Learn and practice building fast, SEO-optimized blogs with Next.js App Router and Sanity CMS through TechVerse Blog.
 Continue reading on Medium »</blockquote>

 <h3>8.
-The 10KB Next.js App: Extreme Bundle Optimization Techniques - <a href="https://medium.com/better-dev-nextjs-react/the-10kb-next-js-app-extreme-bundle-optimization-techniques-d8047c482aea?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Why thinking differently about Server Components is the real key to sub-80KB Next.js bundles.
-Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>9.
-CRITICAL ALERT: Severity 10 RCE Vulnerability in React & Next.js (CVE-2025–55182).
-Patch Now. - <a href="https://medium.com/@inboryn/critical-alert-severity-10-rce-vulnerability-in-react-next-js-cve-2025-55182-patch-now-3517d4598e4a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React vs Next.js — Which One Should Beginners Learn in 2025? - <a href="https://medium.com/@rahulkengale1110/react-vs-next-js-which-one-should-beginners-learn-in-2025-aaedf20e2b0c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `inboryn`**
+✍️ **posted by `RahulKengale`**

-<blockquote>If you are running a modern web application stack in December 2025, drop what you are doing and check your dependencies immediately.
+<blockquote>A Complete Beginner’s Guide to Choosing Between React and Next.js for Modern Web Development in 2025
 Continue reading on Medium »</blockquote>

 <br/>